alihmzyv/snake-project/README.md

-ABB Tech Academy - Step Project
+Step Project built at the end of the Algorithm module of ABB Tech Academy Java Backend Program.

 The task was to return direction to the snake server in less than 1 seconds.